-Facilities Planning helps the client define the scope of the project.
+PDC helps the client define the scope of the project.
 The client may not have considered all of their needs or completely defined the program and its relationship with other activities.
-Facilities Planning works with the client to define the problem and investigate solutions.
+PDC works with the client to define the problem and investigate solutions.
 We occasionally combine the needs of several programs into a single project to create a coordinated solution.
-For major remodeling we develop a comprehensive project to address all of the facilities needs, including fire safety, deferred maintenance, accessibility, and energy conservation.
+For major remodeling we develop a comprehensive project to address all of the facility's needs, including fire safety, deferred maintenance, accessibility, and energy conservation.

 College administrators review the project to establish justification and priority.
 The college judges the project and its relationship to the strategic plan and the priorities of other projects in the same college.
 Changes may be made for a variety of reasons - the project is not needed because the problem can be solved in another way or the need is no longer great enough to warrant significant capital investments.

 Preparation of cost estimates is important.
 In the early stages of development, there is limited information available.
 These early cost estimates are based on cost-per-foot for similar projects and their accuracy is therefore limited by lack of detail.
-As the project concepts are more fully refined, including site, we are able to develop specific and accurate component costs.
+As the project concepts are more fully defined, including site, we are able to develop specific and accurate project and construction costs.

-Projects are reviewed by the President's Capital Projects Council (CPC) where concept approval is required before more detailed planning is initiated.
-Facilities Planning assists the CPC only by reviewing and preparing budgetary cost estimates to determine the feasibility of a project.
+Projects are reviewed by the President's Capital Projects Advisory Committee (CPAC) where concept approval is required before more detailed planning is initiated.
+PDC assists the CPAC only by reviewing and preparing budgetary cost estimates to determine the feasibility of a project.
 There are a number of levels of review and decision points to make sure that a project is justified.
 The administration and the Board of Regents review the project in the context of the approved strategic plan of the university.

 Completion of the Campus Master Plan has allowed the university and the Board of Regents to relate the need for a project with long-term development plans of the university.
 Additionally, the administration review considers the relative priority of each of the projects and its likelihood of success and constituent support.
 Project needs often can be solved in a number of ways and it may be helpful to combine the needs of several small projects into a single larger project.
 Change may result from adjustments to several projects because vacated space will be available.
 Projects are occasionally phased to meet either programmatic, construction or funding constraints.

-ANALYSIS AND ALTERNATIVESFacilities Planning's role in the earliest stage of project development is to assist the university community in understanding, and perhaps validating, the relationship of client's problems and available facilities.
-Clients come to Facilities Planning with ideas that they feel will solve their problems.
+PDC's role in the earliest stage of project development is to assist the university community in understanding, and perhaps validating, the relationship of client's problems and available facilities.
+Clients come to PDC with ideas that they feel will solve their problems.
 Our first obstacle in project planning is to learn about their situation so that every possible solution may be considered before the project advances.
 We provide answers and advice to four questions:

 Capital projects are funded in a number of ways including legislative appropriations or bond authority, general university operating funds, contracts and grants, and private gifts.
 Many times project funding includes multiple sources.
 Availability of funds and the lead-time required to secure funds differs substantially among the sources.
 The type, availability, predictability, and timing of funding can have a significant impact on project schedule requiring careful coordination.

-Although state appropriations continue to be the major source of funding for the Capital Development program, there is a trend in recent years towards an increased dependence on donated money and pledged gifts for significant portions of project budgets.
-Virtually all major projects currently in progress include donated funds as a significant fund source.
+Although state appropriations continue to be the major source of funding for the Capital Development program, there is an increased dependence on donated money and pledged gifts for significant portions of project budgets.
+Virtually all major projects include donated funds as a significant fund source.
 Donated funds bring with them circumstances and uncertainties.
 These include the following:

 Donated funds are a reality in the current political and legislative climate, which must be effectively handled.
-Facilities Planning is willing and anxious to work with the entities responsible for fund raising to improve the effectiveness of the process.
+PDC is willing and anxious to work with the entities responsible for fund raising to improve the effectiveness of the process.

 The Program is prepared at least a year in advance of legislative consideration and commits the university to requests at a very early stage.
 We are required to do enough project development to be able to answer the questions posed by the process and do it with enough accuracy to be able to live with the results when the project is funded.
 Funding that is delayed for another year allows us to update the request but very often the project concepts are in place and difficult to modify.